Updated: June 05, 2025

 Your lodger having bad credit won’t affect your mortgage or your ability to remortgage in the future.

-However, if you are relying on your subletting income to pay the mortgage or bills, then you may find yourself in the position where you have to cover for your lodger if they are unable to keep up with their rental payments.
+However, if you are relying on your subletting income to pay the mortgage or bills, you may find yourself in the position of having to cover for your lodger if they are unable to keep up with their rental payments.

 Ask us a question